Thank you for your interest! This journey is either underway or complete, but we do have many other tour options for you to choose from.

 Guidelines and regulations can change.
 It is always advisable to double-check the country’s documentation requirements 60-90 days ahead of traveling.
 Information for U.S. citizens can be found at: https://travel.state.gov/content/travel/en/international-travel/International-Travel-Country-Information-Pages/Bolivia.html.
 If you are from another country, please contact the Bolivia embassy website for guidelines.

-Passport: You must have a passport valid for six months beyond your scheduled return date.
+Passport: Make sure your passport will be valid at least six months beyond the date of your scheduled return to the U.S. Check that expiration date!
 Your passport should have at least one blank page per entry stamp.
 The blank pages need to say “Visas” at the top.
 Pages marked “Amendments and Endorsements” will not be accepted.

 As a precaution for lost or misplaced documents you carry on your person during travel, we highly recommend you keep hard and digital backup copies on your phone (either photo or PDF scan), as well as a hard copy left with your emergency contact at home.
 The recommended important documents to copy include, but are not limited to; your passport ID page, travel visa, the front and back of your credit card(s), the airline barcode on your luggage.
 This will greatly expedite getting new ones if necessary – we hope everyone will always keep travel documents close so that losing them will not be an issue.